stockholmux/ender-5-plus-ultimate-upgrade/README.md

 I recently bought an [Ender 5 Plus](https://www.creality3dofficial.com/products/creality-ender-5-plus-3d-printer).
 I knew that, out-of-the-box, it wasn't the right printer for me but I couldn't find any printer that _was_ the right printer (for me for any price).
 So, I decided to buy the Ender 5 Plus and think of it as basis rather than finished product and upgrade it to what I actually wanted.
 I plan on documenting my journey in this repo.

+## Progress

+You can track the progress on the [GitHub Project](https://github.com/users/stockholmux/projects/2/views/1).

 ---
 ## FAQ